 Her third multi-year project led to the unpublished research called Epistemología de la frontera.
 Modelos de sociedad y políticas públicas.
 This research reaffirm the necessity to rethink the concept of geopolitical border, specially the Mexico-US border, in the global and democratic theory, that in most cases is incompatible to the reality so its necessary to establish particular social models & public policies that benefits migrant communities.

-In her current project, The Limits of Hospitlity in the Mexico-US border, Rodriguez deconstruct the concept of border from a political-ethical point of view based on the idea of universal hospitality (Kant, The Metaphysics of Morals) versus the unconditional hospitality law (Derrida, Of Hospitality).
+Her forth project, The Limits of Hospitality in the Mexico-US border, Rodriguez deconstruct the concept of border from a political-ethical point of view based on the idea of universal hospitality (Kant, The Metaphysics of Morals) versus the unconditional hospitality law (Derrida, Of Hospitality).
 There are several versions of this text and a collective book named Hospitalidad y Ciudadanía.
 De Platón a Benhabib (2017).

 In her last project applied the epistemological model of boundaries that developed in her third project to carry out comparative studies with other geopolitical borders (such as Schengen Area, Morocco-Spain, Morocco-Algeria and Israel-Palestine).
 The result of this investigation led to the book called Cartografía de las fronteras.
 Diario de campo (2016).